bwind/doshit/README.md

 ### task states

-'pending'
+* 'pending'   the task has been submitted for execution.
-'executing'
+* 'executing' the task is currently is being executed by a worker.
-'finished'
+* 'finished'  the task has finished, go check the 'result' of the task to see if it was successful or failed.

 ### task results:

-'successful'
+* 'successful'
-'failed'
+* 'failed'

 ![alt text] (redis_schema.png)